Voronezh Oblast: Geography

-Voronezh Oblast borders internally with Belgorod Oblast, Kursk Oblast, Lipetsk Oblast, Tambov Oblast, Saratov Oblast, Volgograd Oblast and Rostov Oblast and internationally with Ukraine.
+Voronezh Oblast borders internally with Belgorod Oblast, Kursk Oblast, Lipetsk Oblast, Tambov Oblast, Saratov Oblast, Volgograd Oblast and Rostov Oblast and internationally with Luhansk Oblast in Ukraine.

 Voronezh Oblast is located in the central belt of the European part of Russia, in a very advantageous strategic location, transport links to the site going to the industrial regions of Russia.
 Within the radius (12 hours of driving 80 km/h) 960 kilometers around Voronezh more than 50% of the population Russia, and 40% in Ukraine live.

-The area of the region - 52.4 thousand km2, which is about one third of the whole area of Central Black Earth Region.
-The length of the region from north to south - 277.5 km, and from west to east - 352 km.
+The area of the region is 52,400 km2, which is about one third of the whole area of Central Black Earth Region.
+The length of the region from north to south is 277.5 km, and from west to east – 352 km.
 Much of the area is steppe, among the predominant soil fertile soil black earth.

 Main rivers

 The oblast has 738 lakes and ponds in 2408, in 1343 the river flows over 10 km long.
 The main river is the Don, 530 of its 1,870 km flows through the area, forming a drainage area of 422,000 square kilometers.